top of page

 Integrating Clipped Queens into Your Beekeeping Routine

-If you're new to the concept of clipping queens, it may seem like an intimidating task.
-However, with a little practice and the right techniques, it can become a seamless part of your beekeeping routine.
-Here are some tips to help you get started:
+If you’re new to the concept of clipping queens, it might seem daunting.
+However, with practice and the right techniques, it can become a seamless part of your beekeeping routine.
+Here are some helpful tips to get started:

-• Familiarise yourself with the process of identifying and locating the queen within the hive.
-This will make the clipping process much easier and more efficient.
+• Identify the Queen: Familiarize yourself with recognizing and locating the queen within the hive.
+This will simplify the clipping process.

-• Practice the clipping technique on a few drones before attempting it on your main queens.
-This will help you develop the necessary dexterity and confidence.
+• Practice First: Try the clipping technique on a few drones before attempting it on your queens.
+This will help build necessary dexterity and confidence.

-• Consider investing in a pair of high-quality scissors specifically designed for clipping queen bees.
-These tools are often ergonomic and provide a clean, precise cut.
-I use sharp nail scissors.
+• Quality Tools: Invest in high-quality scissors designed for clipping queen bees.
+Ergonomic tools provide clean, precise cuts.
+I personally use sharp nail scissors.

-• Incorporate clipping into your regular hive management routine, such as during inspections or when making splits.
-This will help you stay on top of the process and ensure that your queens are always clipped.
-ALWAYS clip early in the season!
+• Incorporate into Inspections: Combine clipping with regular hive management activities.
+This will help ensure your queens are always clipped.
+Always aim to clip early in the season!

-• Monitor the clipped queens closely to ensure that the wing clip remains effective and that the queen is able to move around the hive without issue.
+• Monitor Performance: Keep a close eye on the clipped queens to ensure the wing clip stays effective and that she can move around the hive without issues.

-By integrating clipping into your beekeeping practices, you'll be able to take advantage of the numerous benefits it offers, from effortless swarm retrieval to simplified queen management and colony maintenance.
+By integrating clipping into your practices, you can enjoy effortless swarm retrieval, simplified queen management, and improved colony maintenance.

 Check out the Walrus and the Honey Bee blog post on clipping wings - link below